Your Recovery

 Fentanyl-Related Deaths in California

 Did you know that fentanyl is now the number one cause of drug overdoses for individuals between 18 and 45?
-According to the Drug Enforcement Administration, this brightly-colored fentanyl is nearly 100 times more potent than morphine which means that all a person has to do is take this substance just once and suffer from an overdose according to the CDC.
+According to the Drug Enforcement Administration, this brightly-colored fentanyl is more potent than morphine which means that all a person has to do is take this substance just once and suffer from an overdose according to the CDC.
 Due to the fact that this brightly-colored fentanyl has been found in California, the drug overdoses in the state continue to steadily climb.
+In between the three years of 2019 and 2021, California has had 121% of deaths related to overdose of opioids.
+Since there have been so many fentanyl-related overdose deaths over the years, the DEA now recognizes a day for prevention and awareness of the drug.
+The official National Fentanyl Prevention and Awareness Day is August 21.

 What To Do After A Fentanyl Overdose